 Irrespective of whether you are working with structured data, unstructured, or both together, a good data scientist must have a fundamental idea about the working of databases.
 Besides, a basic understanding of columnar and relational databases can go a long way in making the job of a data scientist easier.
 A lot of the corporate warehouses still use traditional relational databases.
 Data scientists will also have to be involved in the setup of these databases although there will be technical personnel to execute the task.
 The know-how of developing a database infrastructure that can handle unstructured data is like a cherry on the top.

 Great communication skills

-A data scientist will mostly be working with the tech, analytics and business folks at the same time.
+A data scientist will mostly be working with the tech, analytics, and business folks at the same time.
 S(he) often acts as the translator for all the parties involved.
-To handle the tech and business jargon at the same time and know what to use with who, requires strong communication skills.
-The output of analysis is not usually pretty, at least to someone who isn’t a data scientist.
-The insights and trends are stuck inside numbers and should be interpreted and communicated to the business team and the stakeholders in a way they understand it.
-A great data scientist should be able to translate the complex output from the analysis into a simpler form understood by people from varying backgrounds using storytelling, metaphors and visual means of communication.
+To handle the tech and business jargon at the same time and know what to use with who requires strong communication skills.
+The output of the analysis is not usually pretty, at least to someone who isn’t a data scientist.
+The insights and trends are stuck inside numbers and should be interpreted and communicated to the business team and the stakeholders in a way they understand.
+A great data scientist should be able to translate the complex output from the analysis into a simpler form understood by people from varying backgrounds using storytelling, metaphors, and visual means of communication.

 Hunger for data

 A great data scientist is always hungry for more data.
 The quest for data is one without any set goals since more data is always better data.
 A data scientist should continue to look for more sources of data, better ways to acquire it, and innovative methods to process it.
 The drive to acquire more data is something that a data scientist must possess as data is the fuel for analytics.